edmundmiller/edmundmiller.dev/src/content/post/personal-analytics.md

 I'd tested out [Plausible](https://plausible.io) in the past.
 It looks cool, but there's no free tier.
 It's self-hostable, built on [ClickHouse](https://clickhouse.com/), it's flashy, but probably overkill.

 I was pretty excited to try [Umami](https://umami.is), the last time I had looked at it a while ago before it had a cloud hosting option.
-I think this one might be the only one to give GoatTracker a run for it's money.
+I think this one might be the only one to give GoatCounter a run for it's money.
 It has a hobby pricing of _free_ so it'll be hard to justify Plausible's $9 a month for the same 10K views.

 My first stop was Fathom (you can check it out [here](https://usefathom.com/ref/DYRELW)).
 It's garnered quite a following, perhaps for its ease of use and solid feature set.
 However, at $15 a month, I couldn't quite make peace with their pricing, especially given our modest web traffic.